Secure Process Algebra: Introduction

 \begin{enumerate} \item It has a firmly theoretic foundations, including equational logics, structured operational semantics, and axiomatizations between them; \item It has rich expressive powers to describe security protocols.
 Cryptographic operations are modeled as atomic actions and can be extended, explicit parallelism and communication mechanism to modeling communication operations and principals, rich computational properties to describing computational logics in the security protocols, including conditional guards, alternative composition, sequential composition, parallelism and communication, encapsulation and deadlock, recursion, abstraction. \item Especially by abstraction, it is convenient and obvious to observe the relations between the inputs and outputs of a security protocol, including the relations without any attack, the relations under each known attack, and the relations under unknown attacks if the unknown attacks can be described. \end{enumerate}

 This manuscript is organized as follows.
 In chapter \ref{aptc} and \ref{dmaptc}, we briefly introduce truly concurrent process algebra APTC and data manipulation in APTC.
 We extend APTC to SAPTC to describe cryptographic properties in chapter \ref{saptc}.
-Then we introduce the cases of verifying security protocols, including key exchange related protocols in chapter \ref{ke}, authentication protocols in chapter \ref{auth}, key exchange and authentication mixed protocols in chapter \ref{aopp}, and secret splitting protocols in chapter \ref{assp}.
+Then we introduce the cases of verifying security protocols, including key exchange related protocols in chapter \ref{ke}, authentication protocols in chapter \ref{auth}, key exchange and authentication mixed protocols in chapter \ref{aopp}, other protocols in chapter \ref{aoop}, digital cash protocols in chapter \ref{aodcp}, and secure elections protocols in chapter \ref{aosep}.